-When you hear the term “certified sustainable”, you may wonder what it means, and how your purchase of MSC certified sustainable seafood contributes to a healthy ocean.
+When you hear the term “certified sustainable”, you may wonder what it means, and how your purchase of MSC certified sustainable seafood contributes to a healthy planet.

 MSC certified sustainable seafood is easy to identify in stores by looking for the blue fish label on packaging.
-When you see this label (pictured below) you are directly supporting sustainably managed fisheries working hard daily to end overfishing.
+When you see this label (pictured below) you are directly supporting sustainably managed fisheries working hard maintain healthy fish populations and the ecosystems they depend on.

 Overfishing is a global issue and the reason that the MSC and its ecolabel exist.
 More than a third of fish stocks are estimated to be fished at unsustainable levels.